lammps/lammps/doc/src/pg_library.rst

 The LAMMPS Python modules enable calling the LAMMPS library API from Python through dynamically loading the LAMMPS shared library through the ctypes module.
 The interface is object oriented but otherwise trying to be very similar to the C library API.
-The differnt Python modules build on each other.
+The different Python modules build on each other.

 .. toctree::